-You will probably notice on transmitter schematics, the familiar Pi-Match Network, it looks like the Pi symbol, hence its name.
+You will probably notice on many transmitter schematics, the familiar Pi-Match Network, it looks like the Pi symbol - π , hence its name.

 Here is an example:

-The AC generator on the left represents the transmitter output circuit, with a typical output impedance of a few ohms, up to typically 50ohms.
+The AC generator on the left represents the transmitter output circuit, with a typical output impedance of a few ohms, typically designed to be 50ohms.

-The left-most series impedance represents the output stage to matching circuit impedance.
-Then there are two shunt capacitors C-source and C-load and a series inductor L followed by the antennae impedance RL+jXL, or it could br RL + jXC depending on how the antenna is tuned, that means physically too long (XL) or too short (XC).
+Then there are two shunt capacitors C-source and C-load and a series inductor L, followed by the antennae impedance RL+jXL, or it could be RL + jXC depending on how the antenna is tuned, that means physically too long (XL) or too short (XC).

-Therefore, in most cases there needs to be a match between the transmitter output stage and the attached antenna, the latter can also vary from a few-ohms up to many 000's of ohms, but ideally 50-ohms for a perfect match.
+Therefore, in most cases there is a need to match the impedance between the transmitter output stage and the attached antenna, the latter can also vary from a few-ohms up to many 000's of ohms, but ideally 50-ohms for a perfect match to cables on the market.